JimBratsos/Tasks/README.md

 ## Description

 A component with buttons, which select and unselect a currency, and display it.
 To select the currency ( for example EUR ), click the respective button.
 To unselect it, either click the same button again, or the X button that appeared along with the selected currency box.
+Made as part of an interview to assess my skills.
+I had an image of the component, and I was called to replicate the exact image with the functionalities mentioned above.

 ## Compatibility